igoramadas/caddy-cloudflare/README.md

 # Caddy + Cloudflare DNS plugin

-Based on the official Caddy image, this includes the Cloudflare DNS and Real IP plugins.
+Based on the official Caddy image, this includes the Cloudflare DNS, Real IP and CrowdSec plugins.

 ## Environment variables